 Shoppers are required to buy the items in our basket so that we have receipts for each purchase, which we use to verify the recorded prices.

 When products are on special, our shoppers photograph shelf labels showing the regular price.
 A price is deemed to be a “special” when we have evidence of a temporary price reduction.
-Getting clear evidence of temporary price reductions on fruit and vegetables can be difficult because the labelling often makes it hard to tell if something is reduced or simply lower in price due to market price fluctuations, so we don’t include fresh produce in the comparisons we make without specials
+Getting clear evidence of temporary price reductions on fruit and vegetables can be difficult because the labelling often makes it hard to tell if something is reduced or simply lower in price due to market price fluctuations.
+This is why we don’t include fresh produce in our comparisons that exclude specials.

 The data is collected via an online survey platform that requires shoppers to enter prices in a consistent format for each item.
 Every shopper’s price list is validated for accuracy and completeness for quality assurance.

-Supermarkets are an enormous source of research fodder, and the focus of this piece of research is on price.
+Supermarkets are an enormous source of research fodder, and the focus of this research is price.

-But we understand that many other factors are often considered when choosing where to shop or which products to buy, including convenience, nutrition, quality, supporting smaller and/or local producers and country of origin.
+But we understand that many other factors are often considered when choosing where to shop or which products to buy, including convenience, nutrition, quality, the choice to support smaller and/or local producers and country of origin.
 And for some people, some of these other factors may be a higher priority than price.

 Rest assured, our work on supermarkets isn’t focused only on prices.
-Here’s some of our other recent work on supermarket tactics and products.
+Here is some of our other recent work on supermarket tactics and products.

 In 2025 we conducted research into how Australians use unit pricing and found that many report issues with the way stores display this information.